Efficiency of botanical extracts from Jatropha curcas L. for the control of Trialeurodes vaporariorum (Hemiptera: Aleyrodidae)

 https://doi.org/10.15517/am.2025.61233Keywords:

-white fly, efficacy, median lethal concentration, median lethal timeAbstract
+efficacy, median lethal concentration, median lethal time, whiteflyAbstract

 Introduction.
-Trialeurodes vaporariorum (Westood)is considered as a main pest of ornamental and horticultural crops, especially under greenhouse.
-In order to perform an effective management of this pest, different kind of techniques and methods such as the implementation of botanical extracts must be integrated.
+Trialeurodes vaporariorum (Westwood) is considered one of the main pests affecting horticultural and ornamental crops, especially in greenhouses.
+Effective management of this pest requires the integration of various methods and techniques, including the use of botanical extracts.
 Objective.
-To evaluate the efficacy of botanical extracts made with Jatrophas curcas for the control of Trialeurodes vaporariorum in laboratory conditions.
+To evaluate the efficacy of botanical extracts derived from Jatropha curcas for the control of Trialeurodes vaporariorum under laboratory conditions.
 Materials and methods.
-The study was carried out in the Entomology Laboratory of the Research Center in Crops Protection, implementing an adaptation to the methodologies described by Liu and Stanly (1995) and Ibrahim and Mostafa (2018), where was evaluated the efficacy, median lethal concentration (LC50) and median lethal time (LT50) of botanical extracts made of leaves, stems and seeds of two accessions of Jatropha curcas L. at concentrations of 50, 100, 150 and 200 g/L on T. vaporariorum Results.
-The lower values of LC50 (1.52 g/L), LT50 (61.01 hours) and the greater values of efficacy (greater than 65 %) were achieved with the leaf’s extracts, however only the LT50 values were significant differences.
-Concentration was the most important factor in the calculation of efficacy according to the Akaike information criteria (AIC), it was estimated that the efficacy increased by 0.15 % for each unit of concentration.
-None of the extracts caused phytotoxicity on Solanum melongena L. plants.
+The study was conducted in the Entomology Laboratory of the Crops Protection Research Center, Universidad de Costa Rica.
+An adaptation of the methodologies described by Liu and Stansly (1995) and Ibrahim and Mostafa (2018) was implemented to evaluate the efficacy, median lethal concentration (LC50), and median lethal time (LT50) of aqueous botanical extracts made from leaves, stems, and seeds of two J. curcas accessions at concentrations of 50, 100, 150, and 200 g/L on T. vaporariorum.
+Results.
+The lowest LC50 (1.52 g/L) and LT50 (61.01 hours) values, as well as the highest efficacy values (above 65 %), were achieved with leaf extracts with significant differences observed exclusively in the LT50 values.
+Concentration was the most important factor in efficacy estimation according to the Akaike information criterion, and efficacy increased by 0.15 % for each concentration unit.
+None of the evaluated extracts caused phytotoxicity in Solanum melongena L. plants.
 Conclusions.
-The leaf extracts are a promissory choice for the control of T. vaporariorum; nevertheless, it is needed to determine the compounds of Jatropha’s leaves that induce mortality.
+The leaf extracts are a promising alternative for the control of T. vaporariorum; however, it is necessary to determine the compounds in Jatropha leaves that induce mortality.

 Downloads